-?
-A registered nurse (RN) as defined in KRS 314.011(5).
+• A registered nurse (RN) as defined in KRS 314.011(5).

-?
-Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, medication administration, professional boundaries, trauma-informed care, and person-centered thinking.
-2 Has the ability to:
+• Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, medication administration, professional boundaries, trauma-informed care, and person-centered thinking.

-?
-Has the ability to:
+• Has the ability to:

-o Communicate effectively with a participant in the participant?s preferred manner of communication and with the participant?s family;
+o Communicate effectively with a participant in the participant's preferred manner of communication and with the participant's family;

-o Participate as a member of the participant?s person-centered team if requested by the participant; and o Demonstrate competence and knowledge of topics required to safely support the participant as
+o Participate as a member of the participant's person-centered team if requested by the participant; and o Demonstrate competence and knowledge of topics required to safely support the participant as

-?
-Undergoes pre-employment screenings as described in C-2-a and b of this appendix.
+- described in the participant's person-centered service plan (PCSP). - Undergoes pre-employment screenings as described in C-2-a and b of this appendix. - Is certified in CPR and First Aid.

-Verification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qualifications

+Entity Responsible for Verification: